Martingala Dining Chair - 1959, part of COLLECTIONAL's curated selection of Dining Chairs by Marco Zanuso

 Italian architect, designer, and educator

 Zanuso was born in Milan and studied architecture at the Politecnico di Milano, graduating in 1939.
 After serving in the Italian Navy during the Second World War, he opened his own design office six years later.
-From the outset, he was active in shaping the discourse around modern design, serving as co-editor of Domus for two years, and of Casabella a bit later.
+He was active in shaping the discourse around modern design, serving as co-editor of Domus for two years, and of Casabella a bit later.

 More from Marco Zanuso